charlesleavitt13/pidoors/pidoors/INSTALLATION_GUIDE.md

    - Enter a username, email address, and strong password for the admin account — **write these down**
    - You can log in with either the username or email

-   The installer also generates TLS certificates for encrypted database connections and configures MariaDB to use them.
-Door controllers will download the CA certificate automatically during their installation.
+   The installer generates TLS certificates (with CA and server extensions) and configures MariaDB for one-way encrypted connections.
+Door controllers download the CA certificate and enroll with an **enrollment token** during their installation.

 4. **Wait for completion**.
-You'll see a success message with the web interface URL.
+You'll see a success message with:
+   - The web interface URL (`https://your-pi-ip/`)
+   - The **controller enrollment token**

+   **Write down the enrollment token.** You will need it when installing door controllers on other Raspberry Pis.
+It is also stored in `/var/www/pidoors/includes/config.php` as `enrollment_token`.
+On a same-machine "Full" install (server + door), the token is reused automatically.

 ### Step 2.3: Configure the Application